valentin-morice/toggl-linux-desktop/README.md

 Each time you push changes to the `main` branch, the [`ci`](.github/workflows/ci.yml) workflow starts to create and deploy a new application version with then will be downloaded and applied by each app instance.

+### System Tray

+The application includes a system tray icon that provides quick access to common functions:

+- **Click the tray icon**: Show/hide the main application window
+- **Right-click the tray icon**: Access context menu with options:
+  - Show/Hide Toggl
+  - Start Timer (placeholder for future implementation)
+  - Stop Timer (placeholder for future implementation)
+  - Quit application
+- **Double-click (Linux)**: Show and focus the main window

+The tray icon automatically adapts to your system theme:

+- **GNOME/Unity**: Always uses light-colored icons (since the system tray is dark)
+- **Other Linux DEs**: Automatically switches between light/dark icons based on theme
+- **Windows/macOS**: Uses appropriate icons for light/dark themes

+The tray icon uses theme-specific icons and automatically scales appropriately for the system tray.
+When you close the main window, the application continues running in the background and can be accessed via the tray icon.

 ## Project Structure